andrevdm/SimpleHaskellStackVM/README.md

 ```

-Finally the core interpret code can be called.
+Finally the core interpreter code can be called.
 Since the params, pops are now stored as lists and all checks performed this code is quite simple.

-* Remember that there are two types of ***Instructions***; simple and complex.
-Simple instructions are fully defined by the ***Instruction***
+* Remember that in this VM there are two types of ***Instructions***; simple and complex.
+Simple instructions are fully defined by the ***Instruction***.
+Complex instructions have full control over the CPU
 * Simple instructions are given an empty CPU and return a CPU with the values that need to be changed.
 For example simple instructions can not pop extra values or change the fp
 * Complex instructions are not fully defined by the ***Instruction*** and can change the CPU in any way they need to.